-"The people who comprised the Cotopaxi Colony in the spring of 1882 were [Chassidic] Russian Jews from the provinces of Volhynia, Kiev, and Ekaterinoslav.
-Sixty-three persons in all, there were twenty-two 'heads of family,' each of whom was eligible to file on 160 acres of government land.
+"The people who comprised the Cotopaxi Colony in the spring of 1882 were [Chassidic] Russian Jews from the provinces of Volhynia, Kiev and Ekaterinoslav.
+Sixty-three persons in all, there were twenty-two 'heads of family', each of whom were eligible to file on 160 acres of government land.
 Actually, most of the sixty-three were members of only three main family clans, consisting of several generations and relatives by marriage.
-Among these three families, too, there was much intermarriage, and nearly every colonist at Cotopaxi was related to the others by ties of blood or marriage, the only exception being close friends who had attached themselves to one 'patriarch' and were considered as 'adopted.'
-This aggregation had been well solidified in Europe, and the experiences of the pogroms, the emigration, and the events at Cotopaxi served to weld it even more firmly together."8
+Among these three families, too, there was much intermarriage and nearly every colonist at Cotopaxi was related to the others by ties of blood or marriage, the only exception being close friends who had attached themselves to one 'patriarch' and were considered as 'adopted.'
+This aggregation had been well solidified in Europe, and the experiences of the pogroms, the emigration and the events at Cotopaxi served to weld it even more firmly together."

-The group left New York by train on May 5, 1882, and arrived in Cotopaxi on May 12.
+The group left New York by train on May 5, 1882 and arrived in Cotopaxi on May 12.

-"They thought they were leaving the hardships of Tsarist Russia behind, but as it turned out, they were exchanging the privations of 'home' for new hardships, which included non-arable land, broken promises, and the difficulty of living in a culture where language, religion, and terrain were foreign and inhospitable.
+"They thought they were leaving the hardships of Tzarist Russia behind, but as it turned out they were exchanging the privations of 'home' for new hardships, which included non-arable land, broken promises, and the difficulty of living in a culture where language, religion, and terrain were foreign and inhospitable.

 "Upon arrival in Cotopaxi, the colonists found that not all of the promises had been fulfilled.
-Four houses had been constructed two miles south of town on an arid plateau above Oak Grove Creek, which was dry and sandy during the summer or roiling with water during periodic spring flooding.
+Four houses had been constructed two miles south of town on an arid plateau above Oak Grove Creek, which was both dry and sandy during the summer or roiling with water during periodic spring flooding.
 Eight more houses were constructed above 8,000 feet on dry rocky soil where no irrigation water could be acquired.
-The houses were only about eight feet square, with flat roofs, and lacked windows, doors, and chimneys.
+The houses were only about eight feet square with flat roofs and lacked windows, doors and chimneys.
 Twenty houses had been promised, but only twelve had been constructed.
-The houses were unfurnished, and only four of the houses had cooking stoves short supply and were not available locally.
-He said they had been sent for but had been delayed.
+The houses were unfurnished, and only four of the houses had cooking stoves.

+"The supplies, too, were inadequate.
+When asked about this, Saltiel explained that labor and building materials were in short supply and were not available locally.
+He said they had been sent for, but had been delayed.
 Shortly after that, Saltiel left on an extended business trip and was absent for several months, leaving the colonists to cope with little more than the personal belongings they had brought with them from Russia.